 \subsection{Object and Face Recognition}

 This section investigates the performance of LrrSPM on two object image data sets (i.e., COIL20 and COIL100) and one facial image database (i.e., Extended Yale Database B).
-To analyze the time costs of the examined methods, we also report the time costs of the methods for encoding the SIFT descriptors and for classifying the representation using a linear or nonlinear SVM.
+To analyze the time costs of the examined methods, we also report the time costs of the methods for encoding and classifying.

-\tablename s~\ref{tab5}--~\ref{tab7} report the recognition rate of the tested approaches on COIL20, COIL100, and Extended Yale B, respectively.
+\tablename s~\ref{tab7}--~\ref{tab9} report the recognition rate of the tested approaches on COIL20, COIL100, and Extended Yale B, respectively.
 In most cases, our method achieves the best results and is followed by ScSPM and LLC.
-When 50 samples per subject of COIL20 and COIL100 are used for training the classifier, LrrSPM perfectly grouped the remaining images into the correct categories.
+When 50 samples per subject of COIL20 and COIL100 are used for training the classifier, LrrSPM groups all the testing images into the correct categories.
 On the Extended Yale B, LrrSPM also classifies almost all the samples into the correct categories (the recognition rate is about 99.81\%).

-\tablename~\ref{tab8} shows the efficiency of the evaluated methods.
-One can find that LrrSPM, BOF, and SPM are obviously more efficient than ScSPM and LLC for the encoding and the classification.
+\tablename~\ref{tab10} shows the efficiency of the evaluated methods.
+One can find that LrrSPM, BOF, and SPM are more efficient than ScSPM and LLC both in the process of encoding and classification.
 Specifically, the CPU time of LrrSPM is only about 2.35\%--3.90\% of that of ScSPM and about 5.99\%--10.44\% of that of LLC.